marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networktroubleshoot/unresponsedhcp.md

 ![](/assets/images/101netplus/101_unresponsedhcp/router_helper.png)

-With this configuration, the router will forward DHCP Discover packet to the DHCP server (172.16.1.2).
+With this configuration, the router will forward DHCP Discover packets to the DHCP server (172.16.1.2).

 <br>